Blanche d'Orléans: Death

-She died in Paris in her mansion at 9 Avenue Kléber.
+Blanche died in Paris in her mansion at 9 Avenue Kléber.
 She was 74 years old and had outlived all her siblings.
 She was also the last surviving granddaughter of Louis Philippe.
+Towards the end of her life, she was a recluse, who kept her curtains drawn at all times and was described as; "skinny, tall, all dressed in black, with a Toulouse-Lautrec style hairstyle, but with white hair and not red, covered with a white mantilla".